City officials demand answers after woman's controversial arrest during Manhattan protest

 New York City Public Advocate Jumaane Williams and council member Carlina Rivera also took to Twitter to express concern regarding the arrest.

-The protest is continuing around the Madison Park area and making its way to Times Square.
+The protest continued around the Madison Park area and made its way to Times Square.

+There were 12 additional arrests in the aftermath of the incident, mostly for disorderly conduct.

+One protester damaged the license plate reader on the back of a police car.

 ----------